 If you drive to a long distance hike that is a linear hike, you need some way to get from your vehicle to the other side of the trail to start your hike.
 If you and a fellow hiker both have a car, you have a shuttle vehicle.
 If not, you will need a shuttle of some sort.
 I wouldn't advise parking your car, doing a linear hike and then trying to get a shuttle back to your vehicle.
 Too many things that could go wrong that way.
 Park your vehicle at the finish end of the trail, then take a shuttle to the start of the trail.
 Or you could take a shuttle from a bus station, airport or motel to the start point of your hike and hike back to a town that has other means to get you back home.
 Most long distance trail web sites list individuals that will shuttle you to various points along a long distance trail.
 Their costs vary.
 But at one time the going rate was one dollar a mile, which included the distance from the provider's start point to you as well as the shuttle distance traveled.
 If gas prices are high at a given time, then the rate may be higher.
 I have utilized shuttle drivers a number of times on my past long distance hikes.

-Though they may not be available in rural areas, Uber and Lyft have recently become a way to get to a long distance hike.
-I have not used them personally but they are an additional resource that one can utilize to get to a long distance hike.
-Another possibility to consider if you are flying to and/or from your hiking destination is supershuttle.com .
-This service is available in most major metropolitan areas that have a major airport.
+Though they may not be available in rural areas, Uber and Lyft have recently become a way to get to and/or from a long distance hike.
+I have not used them personally for this purpose but they are an additional resource that one can utilize to get to a long distance hike.

 When it comes to hitch hiking I had never hitch hiked in my life until I started section hiking the AT.
 It takes guts to stick out your thumb the first time on a road.
 But people that live near long distance trails are used to seeing hikers trying to hitch rides to and from a trail to a nearby town and will generally stop and give you a ride.
 Usually, they will make you get into the bed of their pickup truck so they won't have to smell you.
 And, in my opinion, people are more apt to pick you up in the south than in the northern states.
 I remember giving rides into Front Royal, VA to smelly thru hikers when I lived there back in the seventies.
 They were very interesting to talk to.
 There is a danger factor here as bad things could happen when hitch hiking.
 If I were a female and was hiking alone I probably would not hitch hike.
 But I have personally hitch hiked both alone and with one other hiker while section hiking the AT.
 And I have been successful and have had no issues.
 And I have not hitch hiked since.
 I have mixed feelings about this method of getting to, from and around a long distance trail.
 But it is available as a transportation method.